poseidon/matchbox/Documentation/config.md

-# Config: Flags and Variables
+# Flags and Variables

-`bootcfg` arguments can be provided as flags or as environment variables.
+Configuration arguments can be provided as flags or as environment variables.

 | flag | variable | example |
 |------|----------|---------|